mindwingx/go-wrappers/README.md

 ##### SQL

-- This module enhances the usage of the `gorm` package, enabling seamless transitions between different database drivers like `mongo-db`, `elastic-search`, and more, in a clear and easy manner.
+- This module enhances the usage of the `gorm` package, enabling seamless transitions between different database drivers like `mongo-db`, `elastic-search`, and more, in a clear and straightforward manner.

 ```go
 go get github.com/mindwingx/go-sql-wrapper